 - Any shiny surface, including water

-Just be careful about the color of the object that’s reflecting light.
+However, be careful about the color of the object that’s reflecting light.
 If it’s green, for example, the light bouncing off it will be green, which then casts a green light over your subject.
-This is why when you photograph on grass in midday sun your subjects end up looking a bit green.
+This is why when you photograph on grass in midday sun your subjects look a bit green.

 What is fill light used for?

-Sometimes it’s as simple as it sounds – fill light is for filling in the shadows:
+Sometimes it’s as simple as it sounds – fill light is for filling in the shadows created by the main light:

 - If you don’t want deep shadow in your image